-Although a small number of S-Registers control some PAD options (packet and window sizes, for example), the PAD is primarily configured with separate memory locations.
+Although a small number of S-registers control some PAD options (packet and window sizes, for example), the PAD is primarily configured with separate memory locations.
 A set of PAD parameters can be configured for each channel.
-The set consists of standard X.25 PAD parameters and National parameters.
+The set consists of standard X.25 PAD parameters and National PAD parameters.

-Although the PAD's factory-set configuration will be suitable for many applications, sets of predefined PAD parameter settings can be defined as profiles to be recalled for use with later.
+Although the PAD's factory-set configuration will be suitable for many applications, sets of predefined PAD parameter settings can be defined as profiles to be recalled for later use.